Current Student Projects

 M.A.
 Graduate (Applied Behaviour Analysis)

-This thesis explores instructors' and students with disabilities (SWD) perspectives of UDL in online higher education.
-Specifically, this thesis is examining Instructors' and SWD experiences with online teaching and UDL and their perceptions regarding the application of the UDL principles and guidelines.
-The research questions are addressing what experiences instructors and SWD have with UDL in online higher education, their challenges, barriers, and preferences to using and implementing UDL, and what UDL guidelines they are interested to know more about.
-Eight SWD participated in three focus groups that discussed and 6 Instructors participated in three focus groups.
-A thematic analysis is being used to determine the themes emerging from the focus groups.
-I hope this thesis will highlight the challenges faculty members and SWD face when using and implementing the UDL framework and provide educators with concrete examples of how to apply the UDL principles in an online environment.
-Following the completion of the research, the results of this thesis will be used to develop a Community of Practice (CoP) where SWD and faculty members at Brock University can work together to identify challenges and strategies to guide the development of inclusive online higher education
+This thesis explored instructors' and students with disabilities (SWD) perspectives of UDL in online higher education.
+Specifically, this thesis examined Instructors' and SWD experiences with online teaching and UDL and their perceptions regarding the application of the UDL principles and guidelines.
+The research questions addressed what experiences instructors and SWD had with UDL in online higher education, their challenges, barriers, and preferences to using and implementing UDL, and what UDL guidelines they are interested to know more about.
+Eight SWD participated in three focus groups and 6 Instructors participated in three focus groups.
+A thematic analysis was used to determine the themes emerging from the focus groups.
+This thesis highlighted the challenges faculty members and SWD face when using and implementing the UDL framework and provided educators with concrete examples of how to apply the UDL principles in an online environment.
+This research was the impetuses of a Community of Practice (CoP) at Brock University.

 Burnout is a significant contributor to the workforce crisis for support professionals in the developmental services sector.
 Research on factors influencing burnout in this field comprises a growing body of literature.
 However, the relationship between self-confidence and burnout for this population remains unclear.
 This thesis aimed to conceptualize participant definitions of self-confidence and the factors associated with it, and also quantify the relationship between self-confidence in responding to challenging behaviour and burnout.
 This convergent mixed methods research utilized an online survey which was completed by different direct support professionals (n = 156) and leaders/managers (n = 46) around Ontario.
 The survey contained the Maslach Burnout Inventory, a confidence instrument, and both closed- and open-ended questions about demographic, organizational, and client-related variables.
 Results of this research can be read in the infographic and poster below.
 These results have implications for organizations and professionals supporting adults with developmental and intellectual disabilities who engage in challenging behaviour in the developmental services sector.
 Results may allow researchers to further understand burnout, thus enhancing the quality of supports provided.